 Shot 11019 is chosen for illustration.
-Using Equation (6.26) for linear regression model with measured data points $y_m$ and t, minimizing $R^2$ yields $s, v, \text{ and } t_o$ .
-Fig. 6.5 (a) shows the illustration of multiple data points where the intercept of x axis and slope approximate the onset time of filament and apparent velocity projected on y axis in image, which are $t_o = 43.6 \pm 4.5 \ \mu s$ and $v = 55.5 \pm 0.8$ m/s respectively.
-The reduced $R^2$ value and adjusted $\bar{R}^2$ values are 1.749 and 0.998 respectively.
-In case of larger velocity of filaments, maximally measurable data points are limited to $\sim$ 2 $\sim$ 3 points due to the limited field of view in optical diagnostic image.
+Using Equation (6.26) for linear regression model with measured data points y_m and t, minimizing R^2 yields s, v, and t_o .
+Fig. 6.5 (a) shows the illustration of multiple data points where

+$$3245 y = C_1(x - B_1) + A_1, (6.27)$$

+In case of larger velocity of filaments, maximally measurable data points are limited to $\sim 2 \sim 3$ points due to the limited field of view in optical diagnostic image.
 Fig. 6.5 (b) shows the illustration of 3 data points.
-The onset time from regression model yields underestimated value such as negative time delay because the data point is equal or smaller than the number of data points.
-Thus, we assumed the real onset time should be between typical onset time 50 $\mu$ s and 0 $\mu$ s, which yields the onset time of $25 \pm 25 \,\mu s$ .
-Therefore, the slope of fit curve is determined by fixing the assumed onset time accordingly, which yields the filament velocity of $148 \pm 24.5$ m/s.
-The error is determined directly by dividing approximated filament velocity of the cases of $t_o = 0$ and $t_o = 50 \mu s$ by 2.
+The onset time from regression model yields underestimated value such as negative time delay because the data points are equal or smaller than the number of parameters in fit function.
+Thus, assumption is that the real onset time for such a large velocity should be between typical onset time 50 μ s and 0 μ s, which yields the onset time of 25 ± 25 μ s.
+Therefore, the slope of fit curve is determined by fixing the assumed onset time accordingly, which yields the filament velocity of 148 ± 24.5 m/s.
+The error is determined directly by dividing approximated filament velocity of the cases of $t_o = 0$ and $t_o = 50$ μ s by 2.
 The shot 10008 is chosen for the illustration of parameter estimation of 3 data points.
+The fit to data points is as follow: